writeas/go-webfinger/README.md

 # go-webfinger

 go-webfinger is a golang webfinger server implementation.
-See [v1.0](https://github.com/writeas/go-webfinger/releases/tag/1.0) for the latest stable version, and our [Code.as repo](https://code.as/writeas/go-webfinger) for the Write.as-specific implementation.

-Past v1.0, this fork was made especially for federation support on [Write.as](https://write.as), which includes users across write.as, \*.writeas.com, and custom domains we host.
-The `master` branch contains changes specific to our implementation, and will change without notification.

-## Status

-Project has had no input/work by me (sheenobu) in the past 2 years.
-Marking the package as 1.0 to match [github.com/writeas/go-webfinger](https://github.com/writeas/go-webfinger).
+See [v1.0](https://github.com/writeas/go-webfinger/releases/tag/1.0) for the latest stable version -- you should fork from here if you'd like to use this in your own projects.
+Past v1.0, this libary is built particularly to support federation on [WriteFreely](https://writefreely.org) / [Write.as](https://write.as).

 ## Usage